 Smoothies are renowned for being an incredibly healthy way to start your day, and because of what goes into them, they’re usually low in fat.
 It’s important to keep an eye on what you’re putting into them, i.e. milk and yoghurt, but with the right substitutes, you can really make a vitamin-packed beverage of awesomeness.
 (Just watch the sugar intake for the rest of the day!)

 Finally, we’ve got protein.
 It’s the third part of the spear of health, and if you’re trying to build mass or even tone up, it’s vital that you get enough of it in your diet.
 If you’re trying to get more, some foods are better than others, and if you’re trying to get it in every meal, here’s what you need;

 Animal produce is naturally high in protein, so yet again, eggs, as well as other meats, need the limelight.
-If you're vegetarian or vegan, tofu or Quorn can be the answer there too, so there's no need to miss out!
+If you’re vegetarian or vegan, tofu or Quorn can be the answer there, too, so there’s no need to miss out!

 Finally, dairy is naturally high in protein and fat, so yoghurt has to be on the list again.
-It really is full of goodness if you can avoid the sugary varieties, and because you can do so much with it, it might just the be breakfast of champions.
+It really is full of goodness if you can avoid the sugary varieties, and because you can do so much with it, it might just be the breakfast of champions.